 (b) Except as would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect, Parent and all of the Parent Subsidiaries have complied in all material respects with (i) all of their privacy policies, (ii) all applicable privacy Laws and (iii) all contractual commitments that Parent or any of its Subsidiaries have entered into with respect to Personal Information.
 Except as would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect, to the knowledge of Parent, there have been no violations of any privacy Laws or privacy policies, and no data breaches involving any Personal Information, and there are no pending or threatened claims against Parent or any of the Parent Subsidiaries by any Person challenging Parent's policies or practices with respect to privacy and data security.
 Except as would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect, to the knowledge of Parent, there have been no material unauthorized intrusions or breaches of the security of the information technology systems used in the conduct of the business of the Parent or its Subsidiaries and owned by Parent or its Subsidiaries during the prior twelve (12) months.
 Neither Parent nor any of its Subsidiaries have received in the prior six (6) months any written notice or claim alleging a violation of any Person's privacy rights under any applicable Law or under any of Parent's or any of its Subsidiaries' publicly available privacy policies, in each case, in connection with the business of the Parent Material Adverse Effect.
 Except as would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect.
-Except as would not reasonably be expected to have, individually or in the aggregate, a Parent Material Adverse Effect, to the knowledge of Parent, there have been no material unauthorized access.
-Subsidiaries that would reasonably be expected to have a Material Adv
+Except as would not reasonably be expected to have, individually or in the aggregate, a Parent and enterial Adverse Effect.
+Except as would not reasonably be expected to have, individually or in the aggregate, a parent or its Subsidiaries' not or parent's knowledge